usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _From Where You Came_, by Kara-Lis Coverdale
 - _Obzen_, by Meshuggah
 - _Totality_, by Natural Information Society, Bitchin Bajas
 - _Only Dust Remains_, by Backxwash